smcolash/proximity/README.md

 - An IFTTT Webhook 'off' trigger.

 Make sure to use the correct MAC IDs in the configuration, otherwise you will be waiting for packets that will never arrive.
+You will need to check your device(s) to find their MAC IDs.

 - iOS: Settings --> Wi-Fi --> (AP) --> Wi-Fi Access.
 - Windows: cmd --> ipconfig /all --> Wireless LAN adapter Wi-Fi --> Physical Access.